CyVerse-learning-materials/discovery_environment_guide/step3.rst

 `Learning Center Home <http://learning.cyverse.org/>`_

-Using Apps in the Discovery Envionrment
+Using Apps in the Discovery Environment
 ----------------------------------------

 You can select from several hundred applications (apps) available in the Discovery Environment when you are ready to analyze your data.